My Baby Wants to Breastfeed All the Time! Is This Normal?

 Frequent Feeds Are Very Common!

-In the first few days after birth, it is very common for babies to feed incredibly probably around 12 or more times per 24 hours.
-Babies are designed to drink very small amounts very frequently in the first 1-2 days.
+In the first few days after birth, it is very common for newborns to feed constantly, probably around 12 or more times per 24 hours.
+Newborn babies drink very small amounts frequently in the first 1-2 days.

-Most babies only drink about a teaspoon (5-7ml) of colostrum at each feed on day one; this is just perfect as their tummy is about the size of a cherry and holds about 7mls at each feed on day one!
+Most newborn babies only drink about a teaspoon (5-7ml) of colostrum at each feed on day one.
+This is just perfect as their tummy is about the size of a cherry and holds about 7mls at each feed on day one!
 Perfectly designed!

 By day two you start to make a little bit more colostrum at each feed and this gradual increase in milk each day stretches bub’s tummy allowing them to drink more.